 A technical guideline on replacing lead in anticorrosive paint developed by AEEFG, in collaboration with IPEN experts, was presented and welcomed by industry representatives.
 The outcomes of the meeting included support from key stakeholders for banning lead paint in Tunisia.
 AEEFG´s Executive Director Semia Gharbi played a key role in planning the meeting and facilitating stakeholder dialogue.

-International Lead Poisoning Prevention Week of Action is an annual event held each year to raise awareness of the hazards of lead and lead paint, in particular.
-In October 2016, events to mark the week were held in at least 42 countries.
-Thirty-three of these events were organized by IPEN NGOs.
-Read IPEN's newsletter about the 2016 Week to see what took place around the world.
+The International Lead Poisoning Prevention Week of Action is an annual event held every fourth week of October to raise awareness about the hazards of lead and lead paint.
+In 2017, events to mark the week were held in at least 44 countries.
+Forty-one events were organized by IPEN NGOs in 37 countries.

 Read IPEN’s newsletter about the 2017 Week of Action to see the activities around the world.

 (Stockholm, Sweden): The 2018 Goldman Environmental Prize award to Manny Calonzo for his coalition efforts to eliminate lead paint in the Philippines brings attention to the ongoing threat of lead paint exposure to children in most of the developing world.
 Lead paint, the greatest single cause of childhood lead exposure globally, can cause irreversible neurological damage.
 Mr. Calonzo’s work to forge partnerships with the public, NGOs, health ministers and paint manufacturers was a winning model in the Philippines and is inspiring similar campaigns to eliminate lead paint throughout the world.

 “Together with allies from the public, industry and government, we proved we can rid ourselves of a damaging source of toxic pollution for the good of children in the Philippines.
 I hope this prize will help reduce lead exposure to children across the planet and paint a healthier future,” said Mr. Calonzo.